BIM2SIM/bim2sim/docs/source/user-guide/PluginComfort.md

 ](PluginEnergyPlus), the comfort settings extend and update the already available settings of the PluginEnergyPlus.
 The extensions and updates mostly focus on the personal data of occupants, such as clothing and activity degrees.
-This task starts with the definition of schedules for clothing, air velocities and work efficiency.
-It further assigns clothing parameters which have been imported from comfort-extended templates based on the TEASER use conditions.
+This task starts with the definition of default schedules for clothing, air velocities and work efficiency, which are imported from data/comfort_usage.json.
+This task further assigns clothing parameters which have been imported from comfort-extended templates based on the TEASER use conditions (see [Richter et al. (2023) ](https://www.mdpi.com/2076-3417/13/22/12478) for further details on the comfort extension).
 This task also sets the evaluation algorithms for thermal comfort evaluation, which are by default ISO 7730 / Fanger, EN 15251 (outdated), and ASHRAE 55.
 As EN 15251 is outdated but EnergyPlus does not yet provide comfort analysis according to the EN 16798-1, the results of the